GabrielOnDelphi/Delphi-LightSaber/README.md

 **ccINIFile**
 Features:
 - Extends the capabilities of TIniFile
-- Functions for easily accessing the application's default INI file.
+- Functions for easily accessing application's default INI file.

 Setup:
      Before using it you must set the ccAppData.AppName global var.